-Yes No No, but is planned to be undertaken

-ation or engagement you have performed o · ·

-0 aged or consulted.
-What was the outcome of to on or engagement is planned, please explain w he activity and how have the results influenced what you are /hy.
+Has any pre-consultation e (Delete as appropriate) engagement been carried out?
+Yes No No, but is planned to be undertaken Describe who was engaged or engagement you have performed or consulted.
+What was the outcome of engagement is planned, please explain f the activity and how have the results influenced what you are A full consultation in line with HR procedures will be taken as appro priate.